Exact solutions for a coherent phenomenon of condensation in conservative Hamiltonian systems: Condensation in finite time

-The construction of solutions that undergo condensation is reduced to a standard inspection of potential (\ref{eq:Veff}).
-As we have seen in the main text, the condensation happens when $x=1/4$ since $F(x)$ remains finite but its derivative blows up, and with that, $|c|^2\to 0$ and $|b|^2\to N$, i.e., the condensate forms $|\alpha_n|^2\to N\delta_{n,0}$.
-Then, we seek initial conditions for which $x(t)$ reaches $1/4$, something that only happens when the potential approaches $V(1/4)=0$ from negative values.
-An exploration of the potential close to that point indicates that $x=1/4$ will be reached only for solutions satisfying \beq S=2N. \eeq This condition yields \beq V = \frac{1}{4} (1 - 4 x)^{3/2} \left((4 E^2 + N^2) \sqrt{1 - 4 x} - 4 E N \right), \eeq and the equation for $\dot{x}$ (\ref{eq:xdot}) is solved by
+The construction of solutions representing condensation is reduced to a standard study of this potential.
+As we have seen in the main text, the condensate forms as $x\to1/4$, namely, when $F'(x)$ diverges.
+Therefore, we had to find initial conditions for which $x(t)$ reached that value.
+Equation (\ref{eq:xdot_apx}) indicates that it only happens when the potential approaches $V(1/4)=0$ from negative values.
+Then, an exploration of the potential close to that point